videoai/papillon-swig/README.md

 The [Papillon SDK](https://videoai.net/papillon) is a software development kit that allows easy integration of [Digital Barriers](https://www.digitialbarriers.com) world-class video and image processing software within applications.
 This includes Face Recognition, Face Detection, Intelligent Motion Detection, Alarm Verification and Camera Tampering detection.

-The [Papillon SDK](https://videoai.net/papillon) SDK is written in C++ and assembler when required to be lighting fast.
+The [Papillon SDK](https://videoai.net/papillon) SDK is written in C++ and assembler when required to be lightning fast.
 It also will leverage the power of GPU's and multi-core CPUs when available.

-However, these days many applications are written in higher level languages such as Java, CSharp and Python.
-In this repository are the tools and code required to generate bindings for other languages.
-For this we make extensive of a great opensource tool called [SWIG](http://www.swig.org).
+However, these days many applications are written in higher level languages, such as Java, CSharp and Python.
+In this repository are the tools and code that are required to generate bindings for other languages.
+For this, we make extensive use of a great open-source application called [SWIG](http://www.swig.org).

 ## Quick Start